asadr2022/asadr2022/README.md

 FLIR thermal camera, raspberry pi camera, omniVision cameras, LCD/TFT displays, 4D systems LCD display, raspberry pi display, gemmological testing devices, medical devices, NDT testing devices.

+Reach me at: masadrehman2022@gmail.com

+Fun fact: Chicken Tikka Masala, a popular dish in India, is not Indian.
+It was invented in Glasgow, Scotland.

 <!--
 **asadr2022/asadr2022** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.